pdonias/jsq/README.md

 By default, jsq remembers:
 - inputs: this is convenient if the command you pipe into jsq takes a while to return.
 If you need to run mutilple expressions on the same input, you only need to pipe it the first time.
-- outputs: access the result of the previous run with `_out` or save the result of a run as a named global variable with `--save-as <name>` to reuse the result of a run in the next ones.
+- outputs: access the result of the previous run with `_ans` or save the result of a run as a named global variable with `--save-as <name>` to reuse the result of a run in the next ones.
 - functions: similarly, if you configure some helper [functions](#functions), you can reuse them in later calls without redeclaring them.

 ```bash